horizon-ui/documentation/website/README.md

 # Horizon UI Docs

-The Documentation website for Horizon UI Dashboard
+The Documentation website for Horizon UI